XDex/target.en/help/c-intro/how-target-works.md

 1. A customer requests a page from your server and it displays in the browser.
 2. A first party cookie is set in the customer's browser to store customer behavior.
 3. The page calls the targeting system.
-4. Content displays based on the rules of your campaign.
+4. Content displays based on the rules of your activity.

 ### Auto-Allocate